nisimpson/serverless-webpack/README.md

 #### Packagers

 You can select the packager that will be used to package your external modules.
 The packager can be set with the packager configuration.
-Currently it can be 'npm' or 'yarn' and defaults to using npm when not set.
+Currently it can be 'npm', 'yarn', or ['yarn2'](link-yarn-2) and defaults to using npm when not set.

 ```yaml
 # serverless.yml